Juul Haalmeyer

-Juul Haalmeyer is a costume designer, best known for doing costume design on several iterations of SCTV.
+Julius Anton Haalmeyer (May 17, 1949 – February 28, 2025) was a Dutch-Canadian costume designer, best known for doing costume design on several iterations of SCTV.
 Haalmeyer also worked as a costume designer for many movies, television shows, theatre productions, concerts wardrobes for various artists and specials like Bridge to Silence, All My Sons, Long Day's Journey into Night, Noddy, the Shining Time Station Family Specials, Mr. Conductor's Thomas Tales, Diamonds, Andrea Martin: Together Again, and Ghostwriter.

-Career
+Early life and career

-Juul Haalmeyer started his career as a costume designer in 1969, working on TV, movies, and theatre in Toronto.
+Juul Haalmeyer was born in Haarlem, Netherlands in 1949 and immigrated with his family to the United States in the late 1950s.
+He lived in California and Oregon with his family before coming to Vancouver, British Columbia at the age of 18, to avoid being drafted for the Vietnam War.
+He started his career as a costume designer in 1969, working on TV, movies, and theatre in Toronto.

+Personal life and death

+Haalmeyer was the son of Albert Haalmeyer, an artist and Trudy (née Staats) Haalmeyer, a nurse.
+He had one sister and a brother.
+He died of cancer at the age of 75 on February 28, 2025, at a hospital in Toronto, Ontario.

-The Juul Haalmeyer Dancers
+Juul Haalmeyer Dancers

 The Juul Haalmeyer Dancers were a woefully inept troupe of variety show dancers on the television sketch comedy show SCTV.
 They premiered on series 4, cycle 1, episode 8, titled Bouncin' Back to You with The Tubes.

 Catherine O'Hara wanted bad dancers for the Bouncin' Back to You segment with Lola Heatherton.
 O'Hara auditioned professional dancers, but they couldn't dance poorly, so she asked Haalmeyer, the show's costume designer, to put something together with whoever was available.
 O'Hara named the dance group The Juul Haalmeyer Dancers because it sounded similar to the June Taylor Dancers.